glasnt/emojificate/README.rst

 * get the codepoint for the emoji, and
 * get the name of the emoji.

 If a token is a grapheme and not a character, there won't be a record of what it is in unicodedata.
-In that case emojificate defaults to a human-readable version of the shortcode provided by [`emoji`](https://github.com/carpedm20/emoji).
+In that case emojificate defaults to a human-readable version of the shortcode provided by `emoji <https://github.com/carpedm20/emoji>`__.

 From there, we construct an ``<img>`` replacement for the emoji: